s0net/easy.css/README.md

             <hr>
             <section id="icons">
             <h1>icons</h1>
-            to use it you need to have a i element with a icon class with any icon class
+            to use it you need to have a i element with a icon class with any icon class  <br>
             <iframe src="./icons.html"></iframe>
             </section>
             <hr>